This article was originally published in November of 2016 and has been updated for 2018.

 Don’t let the simplicity of your pizza dough ingredients — flour, yeast, water — fool you.
 Mishandling the basics can really complicate crust rise.

-The protein and moisture content contained in flour varies by type and can indirectly impact your crust performance.
-Standard flour, for example, contains relatively low protein creating a breadlike texture in the final product.
-Typically pizza flour has a higher protein level and will give the pizza a more distinct texture.
+The protein and moisture content in flour varies by type and can indirectly impact your crust performance.
+Standard flour, for example, contains relatively low protein which creates a bread-like texture in the final product.
+Pizza flour, on the other hand, typically has more protein and will give the pizza a more distinct texture.

-Additionally, flour is considered a dry ingredient but can actually have variable moisture depending on the type.
-If this percentage isn’t factored into crust hydration, your recipe can be thrown off and your dough texture will be compromised.
+Although flour is considered a dry ingredient, it may contain moisture.
+The actual percentage of moisture content varies depending on flour type, but even tiny amounts must be factored into crust hydration.
+If not, your recipe can be thrown off and your dough texture will be compromised.

-For rise, yeast is a very important dough ingredient.
+For rise, yeast is imperative.
 Three major factors can impact its effectiveness:

 - Improper activation.
 While instant yeast can be added directly to the flour, active dry yeast must be activated first.
-This entails placing the yeast in a small bowl and combining it with a little sugar and water that’s warm to the touch but not hot.
+This entails placing the yeast in a small bowl and combining it with a little sugar and tepid water.
 If the yeast froths and expands in 10-15 minutes, it’s a good batch; if not, start again or your crust won’t rise.

 - Not enough yeast.
-Colder temperatures sometimes require that more yeast – sometimes up to 10% more per batch – be used to achieve proper rise.
+Colder temperatures sometimes require that up to 10% more yeast be used per batch to achieve proper rise.

 - Storage temperature.
-Fresh or compressed yeast must be stored at the proper temperature to work correctly; too hot or too cold of a temperature will significantly decrease it's performance.
+Fresh or compressed yeast must be stored at the proper temperature (usually no higher than 45°F) to work correctly; temperatures running too hot or too cold will significantly decrease it's performance.

-Water temperature plays a large role in yeast activation.
+Water temperature plays a pivotal role in yeast activation.
 Warm is a good thing; hot is too much of a good thing.
 Warm water will encourage fermentation and, by extension, crust rise.
-Excessively hot water will actually kill the yeast, impede fermentation, and your crust will not rise.
+Excessively hot water will actually kill the yeast, impede fermentation, and ultimately your crust will not rise.

 Temperature is not limited to water when it comes to crust rise.
 Pay attention to your kitchen conditions, carefully monitoring humidity and temperature levels.